top of page

 After grading and hardscaping gets done and we've got proper drainage working, we create the planting areas.
 This means bringing in quality loam to build actual growing medium where plants can establish, creating mulch beds with defined edges, and installing whatever the design calls for (trees, shrubs, perennials, groundcovers.)

 Plant selection isn't about what looks pretty in a catalog.
-It's about matching what you need with what actually grows here.
+It's about matching what you need with what actually thrives here.
 We're in Zone 6b with cold winters.
 Plants that thrive further south might struggle here.
 What works in warmer zones won't make it through our winters.

-Need privacy screening from neighbors?
-We might use arborvitae or eastern red cedar where they'll thrive upright, evergreen, grows densely.
-Got shade under existing oak trees?
-Hostas, ferns, and shade-tolerant shrubs like rhododendrons handle low light better than trying to force sun-loving plants to survive.
 Want color from spring through fall?
 We mix perennials with different bloom times so there's always something flowering.
 Bulbs in early spring, perennials through summer, asters and sedums into fall.

 Landscape Lighting

 We bury wiring deep, so it won't get damaged.
 Quality transformers and fixtures that last.
-Position lights to illuminate what you want without glaring into windows or bothering neighbors.

 Front entrance lighting helps guests find your door at night.
-Patio lighting extends outdoor time.
-Driveway lighting makes winter parking easier.
-Security lighting keeps your property visible after dark.

 Complete Landscape Design Process